sammygb26/Obsidian/Learning/Reasoning and Agents/Inference in First-Order Logic.md

  Now we have a proposition based knowledge base if we view all the **ground terms** as propositions such as $Evil(John)$.
 Now we can apply an algorithm such as those in [[Logical Agents]] to obtain any inference we want.
 There is a problem however if we have a **function symbol** we have **infinite ground terms**.
 For example if we have $Father(John)$ then we also have $Father(Father(John))$ and so on.
 None of our techniques can solve an infinite set of propositions.
 However there is a solution a **theorem** that if a sentence is entailed by the original first order knowledge base then there is a proof for any entailed sentence that take only a finite number of the propositionalized knowledge base.
 So we can solve this with a depth based approach starting with constant symbols then allowing 1 level of functions and then 2 and so on until we have found a proof.
 The problem is if the sentence isn't entailed the our recursion will never end!
 So **FOL** is **semidecidable** meaning we can tell if a sentence is entailed but not if its not entailed.

  ## Unification and Lifting
  One problem with the **propositionalization** approach is that there is not matching.
-For instance we all know not to generate the sentence $King(Richard)\land Greedy(Richard)\implies Evil(Richard)$ from the knowledge base in 9.1.
+For instance we all know not to generate the sentence $King(Richard)\land Greedy(Richard)\implies Evil(Richard)$ from the knowledge base in 9.1 as Richard isn't the king so we can never satisfy the preconditions.
 The only sentences involved are the following.

  ![[Pasted image 20220213211452.png]]